-Employers have a fiduciary responsibility to pay only “reasonable" fees from the assets of their 401(k) plan so excess fees do not reduce participant investment returns needlessly.
+Employers have a fiduciary responsibility to pay only “reasonable" 401(k) fees from plan assets because excess fees needlessly reduce the investment returns of plan participants.
 To confirm 401(k) fees are “reasonable," employers must benchmark them – basically, compare the administration and investment fees charged by their 401(k) provider to the fees charged by competing providers or industry averages.
 If you're responsible for keeping your company's 401(k) fees in check, I recommend you benchmark them on an “all-in” basis.

 Benchmarking 401(k) fees on an all-in basis involves summing your 401(k) provider’s administration and investment fees into a single (all-in) fee and then comparing that total to the all-in fee of competing providers.
 401(k) administration services and investments can vary dramatically in terms of breadth, depth, and price.
 Comparing their fees on an all-in basis helps normalize these differences – putting the onus on a 401(k) provider to justify higher fees.